yumoL/walkingAMaze/documentation/Implementation_document.md

 #### Randomized DFS
 This algorithm is a randomized verion of DFS.
 The principle is to start from the first road(A) marked in the graph above and add its neighbouring roads into the queue.
 Then the algorithm chooses a road(B) from the queue randomly, sets the wall between road A and B as a road.
 Then the algorithm adds the neibouring roads into the queue and choose a road randomly from the queue and sets the wall between road B and C as a road.
 The algorithm continues doing this process until all roads have been visited.
 ```
+function RandomizedDfs()
   RandomQueue queue (adding and removing an element randomly)

   queue.add (first)
   while (queue is not empty)
     Node currentRoad = queue.remove()
-  for (neighbourRoad: neighbouring stars of currentRoad in four directions) //four directions = up, down, left, right
+    for (neighbourRoad: neighbouring roads of currentRoad in four directions) //four directions = up, down, left, right
       if (neighbourRoad hasn't been visited)
         queue.add (neighbourRoad)
         visited[neighbourRoad.x][neighbourRoad.y]=true
         set the wall between currentRoad and neighbourRoad as a road

 ```
-Time complexity: O(V).
-We need to traverse all road nodes, adding,removing and checking a node are all O(1)-actions.
+Time complexity: O(2xrowsxcols) = O(rowsxcols).
+We need to traverse all road nodes twice (add them into the queue and remove them from the queue), adding,removing and checking a node are all O(1)-actions.

-Space complaxity: O(V).
+Space complaxity: O(rowsxcols).
 We need an extra queue to save all road nodes.

 #### Randomized Prim
 This algorithm is a randomized version of Prim's algorithm.